LATINO BOOK REVIEW

 The Origins of La Llorona

 Many of us grew up listening to stories about La Llorona.
 As we grew older, we began to question the origin of such legend.
-Some believe La Llorona was a native woman who had children with a Spaniard during colonial times and decided to drown her children after he abandoned her.
-Continue reading...
+Some believe La Llorona was a native woman who had children with a Spaniard during colonial times and decided to drown her children Continue reading...
 9/22/19

 Database of Latino Poet Laureates in the U.S.